 - or if the above are unable to attend, close friends

-Households that live together may sit or stand together but mourners or groups of mourners that do not co-habit must observe social distancing of 2 metres at all times.
+Households that live together may sit or stand together but mourners or groups of mourners that do not co-habit must observe social distancing of 2 metres at all times or a minimum of 1 metre where this is not possible.

 We advise anyone showing symptoms of CoVid19 not to attend services.

-The section of the A679 Accrington Road between the Network 65 roundabout and the Rosegrove junction (A646/A679) previously closed has now been re-opened, however until further works anticipated to be completed in January 2021 have taken place, there will be a temporary four way traffic management system in place which may result in some delays.
-When attending funeral services we ask that you add sufficent time to your journey to ensure prompt arrival at the crematorium site.
+The section of the A679 Accrington Road between the Network 65 roundabout and the Rosegrove junction (A646/A679) previously closed has now been re-opened.
+When attending funeral services at the crematorium we ask that you use the main entrance situated on Accrington Road.

 The Bereavement Service forms part of the Green Spaces and Amenities Service Unit.